-Netflix Offers A Rare Look Inside Its Strategy For Global Domination | Fast Company
+Netflix Offers A Rare Look Inside Its Strategy For Global Domination

 Netflix and the New Art of Dubbing

-Although Yellin admits that some still consider dubbing “a dead art form” and that most people have grown accustomed to watching foreign TV shows and movies with subtitles, Netflix is devoted to reviving the practice–and the work is paying off.
-Yellin says that Netflix has seen user growth in countries where dubbing has been introduced, such as Israel, Thailand, and Romania.
+Although Yellin admits that some still consider dubbing “a dead art form” and that most people have grown accustomed to watching foreign TV shows and movies with subtitles, Netflix is devoted to reviving the practice.

 “We think of subtitles and dubs as really enabling access to the story,” says Sheehan.
 “And so our goal is to use creative intent as the North Star to really create culturally relevant and resonant translations for the content so that it has a wide global appeal.
 One of the ways we do that is through our Key Names And Phrases tool.
 KAP really is, essentially, an interactive wiki where my team, the translators, marketing, and PR can all input translations so we can make sure that we’re consistent across the product and also consistent across titles.
 So we want to make sure that the translation for Demogorgon in episode one [of Stranger Things] is the same in season two.
 We also want to make sure that Demogorgon, which is from Dungeons & Dragons, is actually transliterated the same way that it was transliterated in the 1980s when it came out.
 We also talk about homestyle Eggo waffles–are we making sure that we’re actually using the translations of that product in all the markets where it’s offered?
 So there are a lot of nuances that help tell the story of Stranger Things and that capture the zeitgeist, and we want to make sure that we’re capturing them in a way that is reflective of the time and the place.”